For whosoever shall call upon the name of Yahweh shall be saved (Rom 10:13).

 Rev 19:13 And he was clothed with a vesture dipped in blood: and his name (is called G2564) the Word of Yahweh

 The word Christ is an English translation of a Greek transliteration, of a Greek word (G5547 christos).
-It is not derived from any Hebrew word.
+It is not derived from the Hebrew word for Messiah.

 Our Savior is to be called the Messiah, not the Christ.
 The etymology, or origin of the transliterated Hebrew word Mashiyach, is from H4899 מָשִׁיחַ.
 An acceptable English translation would be Messiah, but it would not be Christ.